 Japanese Tsunami and the Amazing Resilience of Japanese People

-Day five and utter devastation and mounting problems face the deeply shocked survivors of the worst Japanese seismic event in history.
+Utter devastation and mounting problems faced the deeply shocked survivors of the worst Japanese seismic event in history.
 The Japanese people, in the first moments realised that something was different from the intensity and duration of the movement of the ground.

 The one-meter drop in sea level which occurred immediately after the 8.9 level earthquake confirmed that this was a seismic event big enough to generate a deadly tsunami.
 People on the coast began evacuating immediately.